What to eat during pregnancy

 Follow these nutritional basics:

 Eat plenty of fruits and vegetables.
-Fruits and vegetables are chock full of vitamins and minerals, including folate and iron, as well as fiber.
+Fruits and vegetables are full of vitamins and minerals, including folate and iron, as well as fiber.

 Fill up on fiber.
 High-fiber foods keep you regular.
 That’s important, because pregnant women are more prone to constipation since the digestive tract is slower during pregnancy.
 In addition to fruits and vegetables, beans are a great fiber source and supply protein, calcium, and iron.